Hey Kids (Start Here)

 “Of course.
 One moment.”
 Hermann looks archly at Starr and hands him the phone.
 “She wants to talk to you.”

 Starr takes the phone from Hermann as though he’s handling an explosive device.
 “Hello?” he says tentatively, and then, “David.
 David Starr.”
-It’s not long before the man has relaxed enough that his prosody sounds somewhat normal.
+It’s not long before the man has relaxed enough that his prosody turns normal.
 Starr describes math trivia night and then touches a bit on his admiration for Leibniz in a much more restrained tone than usual, before returning Newton’s phone.

 Hermann motions for the check.

-It’s late, and Starr, certainly, is in dire need of a ride home.
+It’s late, and Starr certainly is in dire need of a ride home.

 Hermann clears his throat.